Are you curious to see what it is like to study Natural Sciences at Cambridge?

 The Morning: Life As A Cambridge Natural Sciences Student

-On a normal day I’d probably wake up at around 8am, have some breakfast, get ready, pack my bag for the day, and, (if I had time), briefly read through the lecture notes for that day.
+On a normal day I would probably wake up at around 8 AM, have some breakfast, get ready, pack my bag for the day, and, (if I have time), briefly read through the lecture notes for that day.

-I’d then cycle to my lectures for the day.
-Luckily since Clare is such a central college, this only took at most 10 minutes!
-I’d normally have two lectures per day, each 1 hour, and these would either be finished by late morning or 1pm depending on the day.
+I would then cycle to my lectures for the day.
+Luckily since Clare is such a central college, this only takes at most 10 minutes!
+I would normally have two lectures per day, each one hour, and these would either be finished by late morning or 1 PM depending on the day.

 The Afternoon: Life As A Cambridge Natural Sciences Student

-Once I was finished with lectures and practicals I would then cycle back to college and normally have a hot drink and a snack and relax for a while.
+Once I was finished with lectures and practicals, I would cycle back to college and normally have a hot drink and a snack and relax.

 The Evening: Life As A Cambridge Natural Sciences Student

-Sometimes we would go the college bar, called Cellars, which is actually underground and is definitely one of the best college bars in Cambridge!
+Sometimes we would go to the college bar, called Cellars, which is actually underground and is definitely one of the best college bars in Cambridge.
 Other times we would go out clubbing.
 I play tennis so some days I would go to tennis training.

-I hope you’ve gained a greater insight into life at Cambridge and in particular the Natural Sciences course.
-Personally I absolutely love Cambridge, the city and the uni have so much more to offer beyond just academics!
+I hope you have gained a greater insight into life at Cambridge and, in particular, the Natural Sciences course.
+I absolutely love Cambridge, the city and the uni have so much more to offer beyond just academics.

-We help you craft the perfect Personal Statement, achieve a highly competitive Admissions Test score and teach you how to Interview effectively – covering all areas of your Cambridge application.
+Applying to Cambridge is immensely competitive, and you must give yourself the best chance of success.
+We help you craft the perfect Personal Statement, achieve a highly competitive NSAA score and teach you how to Interview effectively – covering all areas of your Cambridge application.

-Discover our Natural Sciences Programme by clicking the button below to enrol and triple your chances of success.
+Discover our Cambridge Natural Science Premium Programme for comprehensive admissions support by clicking the button below to enrol and triple your chances of success.